War correspondent

+Modern war correspondence emerged from the news reporting of military conflicts during the French Revolution and Napoleonic Wars.
+Its presence grew in the middle of the nineteenth century, with American journalists covering the Mexican-American War (1846–1848) and the European newspapermen writing reports from the Crimean War (1853–1856).

 History

 People have written about wars for thousands of years.
 Herodotus's account of the Persian Wars is similar to journalism, though he did not himself participate in the events.
 Thucydides, who some years later wrote a history of the Peloponnesian War was a commander and an observer to the events he described.
 Memoirs of soldiers became an important source of military history when that specialty developed.
 War correspondents, as specialized journalists, began working after the printing of news for publication became commonplace.

 In the eighteenth century the Baroness Frederika Charlotte Riedesel's Letters and Journals Relating to the War of the American Revolution and the Capture of the German Troops at Saratoga is regarded as the first account of war by a woman.
 Her description of the events that took place in the Marshall House are particularly poignant because she was in the midst of battle.

 The first modern war correspondent is said to be Dutch painter Willem van de Velde, who in 1653 took to sea in a small boat to observe a naval battle between the Dutch and the English, of which he made many sketches on the spot, which he later developed into one big drawing that he added to a report he wrote to the States General.
 A further modernization came with the development of newspapers and magazines.
 One of the earliest war correspondents was Henry Crabb Robinson, who covered Napoleon's campaigns in Spain and Germany for The Times of London.
 Another early correspondent was William Hicks whose letters describing the Battle of Trafalgar (1805) were also published in The Times.
 Winston Churchill in 1899, working as a correspondent, became notorious as an escaped prisoner of war.

 Early film newsreels and television news rarely had war correspondents.
 Rather, they would simply collect footage provided by other sources, often the government, and the news anchor would then add narration.
 This footage was often staged as cameras were large and bulky until the introduction of small, portable motion picture cameras during World War II.
 The situation changed dramatically with the Vietnam War when networks from around the world sent cameramen with portable cameras and correspondents.
 This proved damaging to the United States as the full brutality of war became a daily feature on the nightly news.

 News coverage gives combatants an opportunity to forward information and arguments to the media.
 By this means, conflict parties attempt to use the media to gain support from their constituencies and dissuade their opponents.
 The continued progress of technology has allowed live coverage of events via satellite up-links and the rise of twenty-four hour news channels has led to a heightened demand for material to fill the hours.